Skip to main content

 QR-Verse Team

 QR code statistics tell a clear story: what started as a niche automotive tool in 1994 has become a global infrastructure layer connecting physical and digital experiences.
-The QR code market is projected to surpass $33 billion by 2030, with billions of scans happening every year across payments, marketing, healthcare, and supply chain operations.
+In 2026, the QR code market is projected to exceed $15 billion, with billions of scans happening daily across payments, marketing, healthcare, and supply chain operations.

 i

-• Asia-Pacific dominates QR code payments, with China and India processing trillions of dollars annually through QR-based systems.
+• Asia-Pacific dominates QR code payments, with China and India processing a combined $5+ trillion annually through QR-based systems.

-• Dynamic QR codes - which allow real-time editing and scan tracking - are the fastest-growing segment, driven by business demand for analytics.
+• Dynamic QR codes - which allow real-time editing and scan tracking - account for 60-70% of all commercial QR codes created.

-• Europe's adoption is accelerating with the EU Digital Product Passport mandate requiring scannable codes on products starting in 2027.
+• The EU Digital Product Passport mandate will require scannable QR codes on products starting in 2027, affecting millions of products sold in Europe.

 QR Code Market Size and Growth

 The QR code market has grown steadily since the pandemic-driven adoption surge of 2020-2021.
-Multiple market research firms track slightly different segments, but the trajectory is consistent: double-digit annual growth.
+Multiple market research firms track slightly different segments, but the trajectory is consistent: double-digit annual growth driven by payments, marketing, and regulatory mandates.

 3. Mordor Intelligence reports the QR code labels market is expected to grow at a CAGR of 8.7% from 2024 to 2029, driven by food and beverage packaging, pharmaceuticals, and retail product labeling.
 (Source: Mordor Intelligence, "QR Code Labels Market," 2024)

-5. China's QR code payment market alone processes over $3 trillion annually through Alipay and WeChat Pay, according to estimates from the People's Bank of China and industry analysts.
+5. China's QR code payment ecosystem processes an estimated $3.5 trillion annually through Alipay and WeChat Pay combined, according to estimates from the People's Bank of China and industry analysts.
+China alone accounts for more QR payment volume than the rest of the world combined.

-6. India's Unified Payments Interface (UPI) processed 13.89 billion transactions in December 2024 alone, the majority initiated through QR code scans.
+6. India's Unified Payments Interface (UPI) processed 172 billion transactions in fiscal year 2024-2025, the vast majority initiated through QR code scans.
 UPI transaction volume grew 45% year-over-year.
-(Source: National Payments Corporation of India, Monthly Reports)
+(Source: National Payments Corporation of India, Annual Reports)

 Create Your QR Codes for Free